-- a) Amounts due in relation to Income Tax, National Insurance and the Apprentice Levy. - b) Includes balances relating to COVID Support Grants and s31 Business Rates relief grant paid on account relating to the other authorities share and is due to be returned to Central Government. - c) Amounts due to precepting authorities have decreased in line with the lower contribution to Staffordshire County Council following the end of the one year 75% business rates pilot. - d) Local Authority creditors have increased due the Business Rates levy to the Pool and a contribution to Staffordshire County Council for highway works in High Street. - e) Reflects the authority's share of business rates and council tax held in advance or owing to rate payers. - f) Other sundry creditors have increased to include Section 106 sums due within one year and COVID Local Restriction Support Grants paid out in April 2021 that relate the 2020/21 financial year.
+- a) Amounts due in relation to Income Tax, National Insurance and the Apprentice levy. - b) Includes balances relating to the Council Tax Rebate Scheme (Energy) for 2021/22 only of £6.779m, COVID Support Grants, s31 Business Rates relief grants and Housing Benefit subsidy due. - c) Amounts due to precepting authorities have increased in line with the position shown in the Collection Fund. - d) Local Authority creditors have increased due the Business Rates levy to the Pool. - e) Reflects the authority's share of business rates and council tax held in advance or owing to rate payers. - f) Other sundry creditors have reduced as a result of a reduction in COVID Local Restriction Support Grants included as at 31st March 2021.